Dinorah Delfin

 BIOGRAPHY

-Originally from Venezuela and based between Florida and New York, Dinorah Delfin is a multidisciplinary conceptual artist and futurist exploring the intersection of identity, human evolution, and emerging technologies.
-Working across large-scale digital imagery, AI-generated art, traditional media, and activism, she uses art as a vehicle to question, reimagine, and elevate human agency in the face of rapid biodigital transformation.
+Originally from Venezuela and based between Florida and New York, Dinorah Delfin is a multidisciplinary conceptual artist and futurist whose work explore the intersection of identity, human evolution, and emerging technologies.
+Working across traditional media, large‑scale digital com[ositions, and AI‑integrated art, she uses creative practice as a means to reframe human agency amid rapid biodigital transformation.

-Her visual language—Synthmorphik Realism—weaves classical aesthetics, surrealist composition, and AI-driven processes to create symbolic narratives about consciousness, self-transcendence, and technological convergence.
-Her ongoing series, SYNTHMORPHIX, explores speculative visions of human-machine evolution, blending organic and artificial elements into emotionally charged, photorealistic works.
+Delfin is the originator of Synthmorphik Realism, a visual language that weaves classical aesthetics, surreal composition, and algorithmic processes into symbolic narratives about consciousness, self‑transcendence, and technological convergence.
+Her ongoing series, SYNTHMORPHIX, envisions speculative and non‑speculative futures of human‑machine co‑evolution, blending organic and artificial forms into emotionally resonant, hyperreal works.

-Delfin holds a Bachelor’s degree in Entrepreneurship Management (cum laude) from Baruch College.
-Her debut solo exhibition in 2009—curated by Elga Wimmer and dedicated to her mentor Chuck Close—introduced her Pixelated Hybrid Paintings, a technique she developed in 2008 to symbolize a speculative future where the digital merges physically with human biology.
-The exhibition also featured HOLY, a series of self-portraits conceived in 2009 and later praised by art critic Jerry Saltz as “unique,” exploring themes of self-transcendence and psychological transformation.
+She holds a Bachelor’s degree in Entrepreneurship Management, cum laude, from Baruch College.
+Delfin’s debut solo exhibition in 2009—curated by Elga Wimmer and dedicated to her mentor Chuck Close—introduced her Pixelated Hybrid Paintings, a technique she began developing in 2007 to explore futures where the digital infuses with biology.
+The show featured HOLY, a series of introspective self‑portraits later described by art critic Jerry Saltz as “unique” for their psychological depth and hybrid visual language.

-A regular speaker on ethical futurism and transformative art, Delfin has presented at events including the NYU Posthuman Summit, the International Conference of Technoscientific Awareness, and the Unicorn Summit in Portugal.
-She is affiliated with institutions such as the Lifeboat Foundation, NeuroRights Foundation, Foresight Institute, and The Global Posthuman Network.
+A dedicated voice on ethical futurism and transformative art, Delfin regularly presents at global forums, including the NYU Posthuman Summit (2019), the International Conference of Technoscientific Awareness in Rwanda (2019), and the Unicorn Summit in Portugal (2025).
+She is affiliated with institutions such as the Lifeboat Foundation, the NeuroRights Foundation, the Foresight Institute, and the Global Posthuman Network.

 For speaking engagements, collaborations, or media inquiries, please contact me at: